Phillupz/PhillupZ/README.md

 #### 🎇 The Spark

 Picture me at 14, in a computer tech class, eyes glued to the screen, soaking in every word from the teacher.
 The task?
 To program a small remote-controlled vehicle to navigate a figure eight.
 It took a bit of head-scratching, maybe a little more than a bit, but when it finally zipped through the course on its own, it felt like witnessing magic.
-That's the moment my love affair with software engineering ignited.
+That's the moment my love for software engineering was ignited.

 #### 👷‍♂️ Navigating Trades